entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 379. Sublingual process of the suborbital plate: absent (0); present (1).

 380. Postpineal plate: absent (0); present (1).

+381. Central plate bears a small anteriorly projecting process where the infra orbital sensory groove or canal passes on to the preorbital plate: absent (0); present (1).

+382. Postorbital plate bears a posterirly projecting process where the infraorbital sensory line passes on the marginal plate; absent (0); present (1).
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.